dreadwrr/Recentchanges-Linux/README.md

-While I could distribute the app with a binary I believe this way is the better way.
+While I could distribute the app with a binary I believe this way is the better.
 You can use it with just python or build it into a binary with pyinstaller.
 All that has to be changed is a few scripts so you can use the pyinstaller release or copy the applicable files from there.